Exodus 24:8 – “Behold the blood of the covenant that Yahweh has made with you.”

 Normally, both parties would be pledging their lives to the endurance of the covenant relationship so the shedding of blood represented an inviolable commitment to loyalty on pain of death.
 However, in verse 17, Yahweh is the only one who walks through the blood sacrifice.
 Only He will pay the price with His life and blood if the covenant is broken.
 The covenant is restated in Genesis 17:2-9 and Deuteronomy 1:7-8 for the descendants of Abraham’s son, Isaac.

 The New Testament

-Scripture gives us three pictures of the Lord’s Supper in which Yeshua proclaims that it is his blood of the covenant, that is shed to uphold the Abrahamic Covenant:
+Scripture gives us three pictures of the Lord’s Supper in which Yeshua proclaims that it is his blood of the covenant, or “new” covenant:

-Matthew 26:27-28 – “This is my blood of the covenant, which is poured out for many for forgiveness of sins.”
+Matthew 26:27-28 “And when He had taken a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the covenant (διαθήκη), which is poured out for many for forgiveness of sins.”

 Mark 14:22-23 “And when He had taken a cup and given thanks, He gave it to them, and they all drank from it.”
 And He said to them, “ ‘This is My blood of the covenant (διαθήκη), which is poured out for many’.”

 Luke 22:20 “Likewise also the cup after supper, saying, This cup is the new (καινός) testament (διαθήκη) in my blood, which is shed for you.”